talniv/LinKs/Legal Intervention in Intellectual Property.md

 possibility of legislating when the "experiment" turned out to be superior to the legal status quo a process professionals aking decisions.

+## What institution should it be?
+* agency
+* international agency
+* experts in each IP domain
+* experts of the industry